-38 hospitalized after nightclub fire in Romanian capital
+44 need hospital care after nightclub fire in Bucharest

 - The Fremont Troll was outfitted with a pussyhat ahead of Saturday's Womxn's March

-About 20 ambulances rushed to the scene as revelers ran outside.
-Bogdan Oprita, coordinator of the capital’s ambulance service, said most of the injured were suffering from smoke intoxication.
-Others who rushed outside without picking up their coats suffered hypothermia in the -12 Celsius (10 Fahrenheit) cold.
+The fire evoked memories of the disaster at another Bucharest nightclub in October 2015, which killed 64 people— the worst nightclub fire in the country’s history.

-Senior emergency situations official Raed Arafat said one person was seriously injured and that almost half of the injured used their own transport to reach hospitals.
-About half a dozen remained hospitalized.
+Prosecutors have opened an inquiry into the Bamboo fire but there was no immediate word on its cause.

-In October 2015, 64 people died at a fire at a nightclub in Bucharest the worst fire in the country’s history.
+Witness Corina Anghel told private television station Digi24 that people were smoking upstairs and the roof caught fire.
+She also said waiters served bottles of drinks with sparklers attached.
+Indoor fireworks and smoking inside public places are illegal in Romania.

 Bamboo has several clubs in Romania, and one in Miami, Florida.
 It first opened in Bucharest in 2002 and was rebuilt after it was destroyed by a fire in 2005.